roikatz/SparkWorkshop/README.md

   4. Install Intellij and install the Scala sbt plugin (Intellij is prefered, but Eclipse is OK too) https://www.jetbrains.com/idea/download/ Community version is suffice.
+  5. Create new sbt project and use the scala files + sbt.

 Enjoy the demos!